 This is NOT easy and the path to self-employment and entrepreneurship is not an easy road.
 It’s full of people pushing you down, saying ‘no’ to you, and denying opportunities.
 It takes a lot of determination, patience and relationship building (ex.
 Networking).
 All of these things take time.
 But the good news is it can be done and it can be done by you with the right planning and mindset-coaching.

-In a recent talk I attended on Maximizing Your Potential by Trista Sue Kragh, my mind was refreshed on how to go about this.
-She offered us a list of questions to answer to help us get to our gift.
+In a recent talk I attended on Maximizing Your Potential, my mind was refreshed on how to go about this.
+The speaker offered us a list of questions to answer to help us get to our gift.
 If we want to work at something we like and are good at, we have to figure out what that is.
 The first place to start is by asking some questions to ourselves.
-You can see those questions by following this link.

 Many people may look at these questions and think, “Why should I answer these, I have no way to get from where I am to where I wanna be.
 It’s all a dream.
 It’s nice to dream, but how to make that dream a reality?”

 You’re right!
 It is a dream.
 But dreams can come true with the right planning, mindset-coaching and determination.
 Again patience and goal planning is key.
 So, a place to start is by answering the questions and then figuring out how to get from where you are now to where you want to be.
 That is the GAP.
 That gap can be filled by talking to your family or friends about your ideas, dreams and goals.
 Maybe someone is willing to help you plan your approach and game plan.
 But, let me warn you at the same time, that the percentage of people who immediately get family or friend support is much less than those who do.
 Our family and friends love us.
 They want to see us secure- and entrepreneurship is or at least appears much more insecure than a ‘secure’ job from an employer (that could technically let us go at anytime for no reason).
 Do you want your security determined by your boss or more by yourself and your actions going forward?